lithnet/ad-password-protection-docs/Test‐IsCompromisedPassword.md

 Required.
 The string to test.

 ##### `Normalize`
 Optional.
 If specified, [[normalization rules]] are applied to the password before being checked against the compromised password store.
-To test against the banned word store, use the [[Test‐BannedWord]] cmdlet instead.
+To test against the banned word store, use the [[Test‐IsBannedWord]] cmdlet instead.

 ##### `Hash`
 Required.
 A binary hash to test.